 Welcome to eBooks by Luv-2-learn

-You've decided to become a fully qualified nurse, aiming to excel in your profession.
-The idea of nursing has been on your mind for some time.
-It's also possible that you're already in the field, seeking to advance in your career.
-Your training has shown you that nursing is a dynamic and energetic pursuit.
-However, you might wonder how the desire to pursue this path took root in your mind.
-If you were to reflect on it, pinpointing the exact moment or reason for this motivation might be unclear.
-In today's world, nursing is certainly not a career for the faint-hearted.
+So, you have decided to train to become full time in your chosen profession, aiming to excel and to be the best.
+The idea has been on your mind for some time.
+It's also possible that you're already working in type of employment field, that you want to advance in and maybe choose to be your life time career.
+Your training has shown you that you can be dynamic and energetic in your pursuit of happiness .However, you might be wondering how the desire to pursue this path took root in your mind.
+If you were to reflect on it, could you pinpoint the exact moment or reason for this motivation as it maybe unclear.
+In today's world, nursing in particular is certainly not a career for the faint-hearted.

-As your children grow older and reach an age where a second income becomes beneficial for your family due to the rising cost of living, you may find yourself contemplating various career paths.
+As your children grow older and reach an age where a second income becomes beneficial for your family due to the rising cost of living, you may have found yourself contemplating various career paths.
 During the final stages of your education, you swiftly realized the need to make a choice: become the manager at your local Asda, pursue a nursing diploma or degree, or obtain a teaching degree.
 In my case, nursing was the most attractive option, despite the many similarities between the professions.

 Experiencing your nurse training at university and the knowledge gained via clinical placements you have decided nursing is for you.